bikeshedders/xchacha-rfc/xchacha.md

 the years, including AES-SIV ([@!RFC5297]), [AES-GCM-SIV](https://eprint.iacr.org/2017/168.pdf),
 and several [CAESAR candidates](https://competitions.cr.yp.to/caesar-submissions.html).

-However, a more straightforward strategy can prevent nonce misuse conditions in environments where a large number of messages are encrypted.
+However, misuse resistant cipher constructions come at a cost in performance as they must necessarily make two passes over the message to be encrypted.
+An alternative strategy can significantly reduce the chance of accidental nonce reuse in environments where a large number of messages are encrypted.
 Simply use a large enough nonce such that applications can generate them randomly for each message and the probability of a collision remains low.

 To this end, we propose a solution that is already implemented in many software projects that extends the nonce of ChaCha20 to 192 bits and uses it to build an